 5. Your own quality service and delivery.

-Board of Directors, Shareholders and Doctors
+Board of Directors, Shareholders, and Doctors

 Machines such as diagnostics and scanners are unquestionably expensive which is why the decision to purchase them rarely comes from 1 person (unless he owns and manages the whole facility).
 The decision to buy (or not) also affects the doctors and specialists that will use them which will result in the value of the shares and stocks of the hospital.

-It’s a fuzzy cycle of decision makers but one that can be tuned out once you know who to speak to and this needs careful rapport building.
+It’s a fuzzy cycle of decision-makers but one that can be tuned out once you know who to speak to and this needs careful rapport building.
 Rapport building, as previously discussed in the previous article, is your biggest key advantage to closing a sale.

 Consultation and Customer Service

 Big and expensive machines need good customer service.
 This is what assures a future repeat sale as the hospital or clinic will look to your expertise.
-Not only that, but also provide good consultation for the product that you are selling so there are no unintended accidents for patients.
+Not only that but also provide good consultation for the product that you are selling so there are no unintended accidents for patients.

 Sales Training for Medical Supplies, Devices & Equipment

-Sales Ninja have trained numerous medical sales reps to successfully sell armamentarium and disposable supplies with great efficiency.
+Sales Ninja has trained numerous medical sales reps to successfully sell armamentarium and disposable supplies with great efficiency.
 Sales reps everywhere have claimed an increase to a 5-figure commission thanks to the boost from our programs.